evilC/AutoHotInterception/README.md

 AutoHotInterception(AHI) allows you to execute AutoHotkey code in response to events from a *specific* keyboard or mouse, whilst (optionally) blocking the native functionality (ie stopping Windows from seeing that keyboard or mouse event).
 In other words, you can use a key on a second (or third, or fourth..) keyboard to trigger AHK code, and that key will not be seen by applications.
 You can use the *same key* on multiple keyboards for individual actions.
-Keyboard Keys, Mouse Buttons and (Relative) Mouse movement are supported.
-Support for Absolute Mouse movement is planned.
+Keyboard Keys, Mouse Buttons and Mouse movement (Both Relative and Absolute modes) are supported.

 AHI uses the Interception driver by Francisco Lopez